morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 ### RDS in or out of environment?

 Any resources defined in .ebextensions are tight with environment.
 If the environment was deleted, then all the resources will be deleted.
 If you want to keep the data in RDS or DynomoDB, then you need to create the database externally, direct in RDS and DynamoDB, then using environment variable to reference them.

+### .ebextensions for commands and container commands

+#### Commands

+Commands is for your EC2 instance to run as part of Elastic Beanstalk deployment.

+You can use the commands key to execute commands on the EC2 instance.
+The commands run before the application and web server are set up and the application version file is extracted.